-SSB 6074 Homeless Student Educational Outcomes
+SSB 6074 (2014) Homeless Student Educational Outcomes

+1. Purpose:

-1. Purpose: The purpose/objective of this program is to improve educational outcomes for children and youth experiencing homelessness in Washington State.
+The purpose/objective of this program is to improve educational outcomes for children and youth experiencing homelessness in Washington State.
 Homeless student advocates in Washington initiated this legislation in an effort to increase awareness of the educational needs of homeless students, and to provide additional training and support to local school district staff in an effort to better identify and serve children and youth experiencing homelessness in our schools.

-Per SSB 6074 (2014 Session), the Office of Superintendent of Public Instruction is required to post a brochure on the OSPI website explaining the educational rights for children and youth experiencing homelessness, which serves to inform parents and students.
+Per SSB 6074 (2014 Session, now RCW 28A.300.540), the Office of Superintendent of Public Instruction is required to post a brochure on the OSPI website explaining the educational rights for children and youth experiencing homelessness, which serves to inform parents and students.
 Additionally, OSPI is required to develop/acquire a short video related to the identification of homeless students to be posted on the OSPI website to be used by school district staff for training/awareness purposes.
-Also, another document required by SSB 6074 regarding the best practices for choosing and training school district homeless student liaisons was completed through a contract with the National Center for Homeless Education, and was posted on the OSPI website.
-Further, OSPI is now required to report to the Governor and the Legislature, starting January 10, 2015, and every odd-numbered year thereafter, the following data regarding homeless students: the number enrolled, the number participating in certain programs, the academic performance and educational outcomes of homeless students using a variety of performance and educational outcomes (listed in detail in SSB 6074), and state and district-level information disaggregated by several subgroups.
-In addition to the new OSPI requirements, school districts are now required to "strongly encourage" all staff to annually review the video posted on the OSPI website, and every district-designated homeless liaison is "strongly encouraged" to attend training provided by the state to ensure that homeless children and youth are identified and served.
+Also, another document required by SSB 6074 regarding the best practices for choosing and training school district homeless student liaisons was completed through a contract with the National Center for Homeless Education, and was posted on the OSPI website in 2014, and updated in 2020.
+Further, OSPI is now required to report to the Governor and the Legislature, starting January 10, 2015, and every oddnumbered year thereafter, the following data regarding homeless students: the number enrolled, the number participating in certain programs, the academic performance and educational outcomes of homeless students using a variety of performance and educational outcomes (listed in detail in SSB 6074), and state and district-level information disaggregated by several subgroups.
+In addition to the new OSPI requirements, school districts are now required to "strongly encourage" all staff to annually review the video posted on the OSPI website, and every districtdesignated homeless liaison is "strongly encouraged" to attend training provided by the state to ensure that homeless children and youth are identified and served.
 Each school district must also include information about services and support for homeless students in existing materials for students and parents, and districts are also strongly encouraged to use a variety of communications each year to notify students and families about services and support available to them if they experience homelessness.
 Each school district must account for the educational progress of each of its students.
-To achieve this, school districts must report annually to OSPI on a number of issues, including but not limited to dropout rates for student populations in each of the grades seven through 12 by identified homeless status.
+To achieve this, school districts must report annually to OSPI on issues including, but not limited to, dropout rates for student populations in each of the grades seven through 12 by identified homeless status.

-- 2. Description of services provided: The Office of Superintendent of Public Instruction provides documents, guidance, printed parent information, video and webinar links posted to the OSPI website, and other resources as required by SSB 6074 to ensure school district staff as well as parents and youth have necessary resources and information available.
-Additionally, OSPI provides a report to the Governor and the Legislature, starting in 2015, and every odd-numbered year after that, a report regarding homeless student data including numbers enrolled, academic performance, and other information by sub-group. - 3.
-Criteria for receiving services and/or grants: SSB 6074 does not include grants or other direct funding to local districts.
+2. Description of services provided:

+The Office of Superintendent of Public Instruction provides training/professional development, documents, guidance, printed parent information, video and webinar links posted to the OSPI website, and other resources as required by SSB 6074 to ensure school district staff as well as parents and youth have necessary resources and information available.
+Additionally, OSPI provides a report to the Governor and the Legislature, starting in 2015, and every odd-numbered year after that, a report regarding homeless student data including numbers enrolled, academic performance, and other information by sub-group.

+3. Criteria for receiving services and/or grants:

+SSB 6074 does not include grants or other direct funding to local districts.

-Beneficiaries in 2017-18 School Year:
+Beneficiaries in 2019-20 School Year:

+Number of School Districts: 295 + tribal compacts and charters

+Number of Schools: 0

+Number of Students: 0

+Number of Educators: 0

+Other: 0
-of School Districts: 295 # of Schools: 00 # of Students: 00 Other: 00 of OSPI staff associated with this funding (FTEs):

-of contractors/other staff associated with this funding:
+Number of OSPI staff associated with this funding (FTEs):0.0Number of contractors/other staff associated with this funding:0.0